-As the summer winds down you're very likely planning one last trip.
+As the summer ramps up you're looking forward to getting out of town.
 No matter what kind of vacation you take it will certainly entail more walking or hiking than you normally do.
 To prevent a whole host of foot problems, use the following guide to help you prepare successfully for your vacation.

 Give Your Shoes Road Time Before Your Trip